Kassimmm/disal-hugo-reasearch/content/authors/admin/_index.md

 ---
-title: Dr. Justice Appati
+title: Prof. Justice Appati
-role: "Research Lead | Senior Lecture "
+role: Research Lead | Assoc.
+Professor
 avatar_filename: avatar.jpg
 bio: Dr. Justice Kwame Appati is a Research Lead at DISAL Laboratory and a Senior Lecturer at the University of Ghana.
 With a passion for innovation and academia, Dr. Justice Kwame Appati contributes to groundbreaking research and education.
 interests:
+  - Academic Research
+  - Applied Mathematics
-  - Artificial Intelligence
+  - Image Processing
-  - Computational Linguistics
+  - Machine Learning
-  - Information Retrieval
+  - Computer Vision
 social:
   - icon: envelope
     icon_pack: fas